Abdalla1990/itunes-apps/README.md

 1- `git clone` the repo

-2- `cd` to `PaidApps`

-3- run `npm install` to install the `node_modules` NOTE: you might get an error `node-sass not found` please install it separately
+2- run `npm install` to install the `node_modules` NOTE: you might get an error `node-sass not found` please install it separately

-4- run `npm run start` to start the server, this will prepare the build of the front end and serve you the app on `http://localhost:3000/`
+3- run `npm run start` to start the server, this will prepare the build of the front end and serve you the app on `http://localhost:3000/`

 ### alternitavely :

 ###### if you want to load only the front-end 'no Data will load' :

-5- run `npm run dev-server`
+4- run `npm run dev-server`

 ###### if you want to make a development build , run it on "express"(the backend) :

-6- run `npm run build:dev` and then `npm run hotload-api` or `npm run start`
+5- run `npm run build:dev` and then `npm run hotload-api` or `npm run start`

 ###### if you want to make a deployment build :

-7- run `npm run build:prod`
+6- run `npm run build:prod`